stolostron/rhacm-docs/_pages/advisory_review.md

 **Reminders:**

 - Check Slack channel for review during RC announcements
-- View advisories from Firefox if you have trouble in Chrome
+- View advisories from Firefox if you have trouble in Chrome.
 - You may see you don't have access until you run `kinit` to sign in from the terminal.
 This is described in the _Review process_ of this document.